-Queen Mary favoured her cousin Courtenay, by then a handsome young man of around 26, she showed him great affection and created him Earl of Devon, a title which had belonged to his father and grandfather, on 3 September 1553 and a Knight of the Bath on 29 September.
+Queen Mary favoured her cousin Courtenay, by then a handsome young man of around 26, she showed him great affection and created him, Earl of Devon, a title which had belonged to his father and grandfather, on 3 September 1553 and a Knight of, the Bath on 29 September.
 He was considered by some as a likely suitor for the Queen's hand in marriage.
-Mary, however, chose to marry her maternal cousin Philip II of Spain, the son of the Emperor Charles V.
+Mary, however, chose to marry her maternal cousin Philip II of Spain, the son of Emperor Charles V.

 Courtenay was moved to the Castle of Fotheringhay in Northamptonshire, in May.
 The Spanish Ambassador, Simon Renard advised the Queen that both Elizabeth and Devon posed a threat to both her and Philip.
 Mary was informed that he could not recommend the arrival of Prince Philip in England until Devon and Elizabeth were executed or rendered harmless.

 Although rumours abounded implicating Devon and Elizabeth with involvement in the Wyatt Rebellion, no solid evidence could be unearthed against them.
 Mary and Philip were married on 25 July 1554.
 Elizabeth was placed under house arrest in the care of Sir Henry Bedingfield but was released and permitted to return to court by the end of the year.
 At Easter, 1555, Devon was also released but was exiled to Europe, He retained his title of Earl of Devon but was forbidden to set foot in England.
 In November of that year, he wrote from Brussels, pleading permission to return to England to pay his respects to Mary and his mother which request was denied.
 Elizabeth refused to have anything more to do with him, she considered him partly responsible for her imprisonment and was said to despise him.